Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 As can be seen, now the index values goes from 0 to 12.
 Resetting the index has now also *unlinked* the ``warm_temps`` DataFrame from the ``data``, meaning that it is not a view anymore but an independent Pandas object.

 When making selections, it is quite typical that pandas might give you warnings if you modify the selected data without first resetting the index or taking a copy of the selected data.
 To demonstrate this, we will make the selection again and do a small change for the first value of the ``TEMP_CELSIUS`` column.
-Here, we can take advantage of the `iloc` which makes it easy to access the first row based based on position 0.
+Here, we can take advantage of the `.iloc` which makes it easy to access the first row based based on position 0.

 ```python
 # Make the selection